ljmzt/starbucks_promotion/README.md

 ### My Approach

 I think the key is the identify the customers who will change to purchase if they receive the promotion (See promotion_strategy function).
 So the input X actually should contain V1-V7, plus Promotion.
-I then use randomforest with standard gridsearch for tuning.
+I then use randomforest as classifier, with "hand-written" stratifiedCV + gridsearch for tuning as the metrics are not the standard sklearn metrics.

 ### Result